 The Bottom Line

 Function is more important than looks when it comes to water filtration, so go with the system that will address the problems with your water.
-However, there’s no reason you can’t aim for the best of both worlds, and with the wide variety of sleek, modern water filtration systems on the market, you won’t be short on options.
+That said, there’s no reason you can’t aim for the best of both worlds.
+With the wide variety of sleek, modern water filtration systems on the market, you won’t be short on options.
 Start by getting to know your water, then plan your system around your filtration needs and your aesthetic goals.